kaneeldias/ticket-management-example/README.md

     * Once a booking is cancelled, the next person in the waiting list will be automatically booked
 * View the details and status of events
     * Including the number of tickets available and the number of people in the waiting list

+All these operations are managed concurrently and safely using a [`BookingManager`](./src/utils/BookingManager.ts) class that ensures that the system is always in a consistent state and avoids race conditions.

 ## 2. Content